Ivan the Terrible and his victories

 Now many researchers consider that this was one person, an artisan from Pskov.

-Legend tells that Ivan the Terrible ordered to pierce the eyes of architect so that nothing similar is built elsewhere.
+Legend tells that Ivan the Terrible ordered to pierce the eyes of the architect so that nothing similar is built elsewhere.
 Such conduct might be in the style of Ivan the Terrible, but it seems that legend was not correct this time.
 Name of Postnik appears in connection with some more beautiful Russian churches elsewhere (also Kazan Kremlin), built in later times.

 1561 – 1683: "Jerusalem Temple"

-The church gained high importance in the life of city.
+The church gained high importance in the life of the city.
 The dense group of nine churches resembled a mythical citadel and was called "Jerusalem".
 The structure served indeed as an allegory of the Jerusalem Temple in the annual parade, which was attended by the Patriarch of Moscow and the tsar.